olivercalder/kernel-benchmark/README.md

 1. Asynchronously begin a function which waits for a given warmup time, then writes `BEGIN BENCHMARK: ID ...` to the result file, then waits for the given test time, then writes `END BENCHMARK: ID ...` to the result file
 2. Begin a for loop which, for each iteration, calls the corresponding start function with the appropriate parameters in the background (terminated by `&`) and then waits for the duration of the given time step using `sleep`.

 For the official benchmarks, a warmup time of 120 seconds and a test time of 60 seconds were used.
-For each, trials are run beginning with a time step of 4 seconds, and that time step is halved until either the time step reaches 1/512 second or the benchmark becomes unresponsive on our test machine, which occurs at a time step of 0.5 for Linux running without KVM, for example.
+For each, trials are run beginning with a time step of 4 seconds, and that time step is halved until either the time step reaches 1/1024 second or the benchmark becomes unresponsive on our test machine, which occurs at a time step of 0.5 for Linux running without KVM, for example.

-All tests were performed on a dual-socket Intel Xeon E5-2699 v3 @ 2.30GHz with a total of 72 logical cores and 377.7 GiB total memory and a network-mounted filesystem.
+All tests were performed on a dual-socket Intel Xeon E5-2699 v3 @ 2.30GHz with a total of 72 logical cores and 377.7 GiB total memory.
 The host OS was Ubuntu 16.04.6 LTS with Linux kernel 4.4.0, running Docker version 18.09.7, QEMU version 2.5.0, and rustc 1.47.0-nightly.

 Note that the overhead of using a loop in sh, initiating the backgrounded processes, and using the `sleep` command become increasingly significant as the time step approaches 1 millisecond (as the benchmarks do in the case of the Rust kernel and Linux process).
 Thus, changes in the time step are not directly proportional to the true time between subsequent spawns.
 However, since all benchmark scripts use the same methodology and time steps, the benchmarks allow for direct comparison between the performances of the various process formats, which is the primary goal of the experiment.